-In terms of boot space, the Audi A3 Sportback and the VW Golf are almost inseperable.
-The Audi A3 Sportback boot space holds 380 litres.
-Otherwise, the A3 Saloon boot space is more practical at 425 litres and the A3 Cabriolet boot space is rather petite at 320 litres.
+In terms of boot space, the Audi A3 Sportback and the VW Golf are almost inseparable.
+The Audi A3 Sportback holds 380 litres.
+Otherwise, the A3 Saloon is more practical at 425 litres and the A3 Cabriolet boot is rather petite at 320 litres.

 The A3 and the Golf received 5 stars in their Euro NCAP tests and both received 95% for adult occupants - the A3 was given a score of 87% for child occupants with the Golf ever so slightly ahead with 89%, but really, there is nothing in it.